What Is a Government Debt Relief Program?

 There is no government debt relief program for credit cards.
 You can, however, find debt relief for credit cards through other avenues.

-Debt relief companies can offer services to help you manage and pay off credit card debt for less than you owe.
+Debt relief companies offer services to help you manage and pay off credit card debt for less than you owe.
 This is known as debt settlement.
-When you settle credit card debt, you and the credit card company agree on an amount you'll pay which is less than the total balance.
+When you settle credit card debt, you and the credit card company agree on an amount you'll pay, which is less than the total balance you owe.
 The credit card company then forgives the remaining amount due.

-If you don’t have a lump sum to offer your creditors (most people don’t), you’ll stop making credit card payments and pay into a debt relief savings account.
-When there is enough saved to offer your creditors, negotiations can begin.
+If you don’t have a lump sum to offer your creditors (most people don’t), you may choose to stop making credit card payments and instead set aside money in a dedicated account.
+If you stop paying your creditors for any reason, expect credit score damage and collection efforts.
+When you have enough saved to offer your creditors, negotiations can begin.

-You could also technically get relief from credit card debts by filing bankruptcy.
-But this is a last resort option, since it can be exceptionally damaging to your credit score.
-Bankruptcy filings are public records and can make you ineligible for certain jobs.
-You also give up control when you file bankruptcy – the court tells you how much you will pay (Chapter 13) or what assets you must give up (Chapter 7) to satisfy your creditors.
+You could also get relief from credit card debts by filing bankruptcy.
+Bankruptcy filings are public records and can make it difficult to get jobs in certain fields.
+You also give up control when you file bankruptcy—the court tells you how much you will pay (Chapter 13) or what assets you must give up (Chapter 7) to satisfy your creditors.
+Bankruptcy has a major negative impact on your credit score.

 So who can benefit from debt relief?
 It could work for you if you: